this-and-that/baker/README.md

 **I have included a rough template: `books/_template` which demonstrates one method of creating left - right paginated HTML pages.
 In the future, I plan on releasing my [Yeoman](http://yeoman.io/) generator for creating interactive magazines.
 Stay Tuned.**

-**In addition I have introduced additonal extensions such as JavaScript callbacks for tap and swipe events, as well as, additional visualization properties within `book.json`.**
+**In addition I have introduced additonal extensions such as JavaScript callbacks for tap and swipe events, as well as, additional visualization properties within `book.json`, see the Change Log below.**

 1. DESIGN